 Indie/Newbie is a non-paying user, but AppMagic works with them despite that.
 These users can tell their colleagues from other companies about the platform or grow to the paying role one day.

-We suggested seeing an explainer video about the platform, read about its tools, or see the video guide if users chose this option.
+We suggested seeing an explainer video about the platform, reading about its tools, or seeing the video guide if users chose this option.
 Thus, Leadbot not only qualifies a user but also helps with their onboarding.